 Clinical depression has exploded in the industrial world in the last generation.
 I believe a significant contributor is that people have experiences that are disappointing because their standards are so high, and then when they have to explain these experiences to themselves, they think they’re at fault.
 And so we do better in general, objectively, and we feel worse.
 There’s no question that some choice is better than none, but it doesn’t follow from that that more choice is better than some choice.
 There’s some magical amount.
 I don’t know what it is.
 I’m pretty confident that we have long since passed the point where options improve our welfare.

 He knows me.
 I hate Walmart.
 I don’t care about the prices.
-Store’s just too big and I lose precious time looking for what I want.
-There are few things I loathe more than shopping for jeans, which is why I’ve stuck with my two pairs the last ten years.
-And my orphan friend may have gotten overwhelmed at the gala of options she was thrust into.
+Store’s just too big and I lose precious time searching for what I want.
+There are few things I loathe more than shopping for jeans, which is why I’ve stuck with two pairs the last ten years.
+This is what likely happened to my orphan friend: she became overwhelmed at the gala of work and life options that had opened for her.
 We pine and claim we could’ve done better if we’d been dealt a kinder hand.
-Loaded with all the resources anyone could hope for; money, time, smarts, education, she stared at the dark mirror.
+Loaded with all the resources anyone could hope for; money, time, smarts, education, she stared into the dark mirror.
 How could she best use her talents, make an impact, do justice to her parents’ gift of sacrifice?
-She was stripped of excuses.
+She was naked, stripped of excuses.
 What if her choice wasn’t good enough?
 Oh, the burden of getting it right.